 The Company recognizes income from digital currency mining from the provision of transaction verification services within digital currency networks, commonly termed "cryptocurrency mining".
 As consideration for these services, the Company receives digital currency from each specific network in which it participates ("coins").
 Income from digital currency mining is measured based on the fair value of the coins received.
-The fair value is determined using the spot price of the coin on the date of receipt, based on the hourly volume weighted average from www.cryptocompare.com.
+The fair value is determined using the spot price of the coin on the date of receipt.
 The coins are recorded on the statement of financial position, as digital currencies, at their fair value and re-measured at each reporting date.
 Revaluation gains or losses, as well as gains or losses on the sale of coins for traditional (fiat) currencies are included in profit and loss in accordance with the Company's treatment of its digital currencies as a traded commodity.